 THE various demands on my time, together with peculiar circumstances, have hitherto prevented me preparing a new edition of this work, which has been for some time past eagerly demanded by the public.
 The sale of a large edition, unaided by any attempts to build up its reputation by means of pretended Reviews (which are often merely disguised advertisements) has clearly shewn that public approbation is now fixed upon the subject it contains, and that extensive research is in progress into those doctrines for the support of which it was intended.
 And I feel assured that, as the former edition has been the means of producing many hundred practical astrologers, both in this country and in America, some of whom are to be found in the Universities of both Countries, so I may safely rely upon the cause of Truth being farther advanced by means of the present work.

-I have, in this edition, abbreviated some things of less importance, and added much matter interesting to the lovers of truth, who may desire to study the usi.
+I have, in this edition, abbreviated some things of less importance, and added much matter interesting to the lovers of truth, who may desire to study the science of Astrology, as relates to the doctrine of Nativities.